amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 This algorithm has a cubic running time: `O(n^3)`.

-**Note:** We could do a more efficient solution to solve multi-variable equations but this works for the purpose of showing an example of a cubic runtime.
+** Note:** We could do a more efficient solution to solve multi-variable equations, but this works to show an example of a cubic runtime.

 ## O(log n) - Logarithmic time